PaddlePaddle/PaddleSeg/docs/slim/quant/quant.md

 Before generating the quantized model, we have to prepare the original model with the data type of FP32.

-In this demo, we choose the BiseNetV2 model and the optic disc segmentation dataset, and use `train.py` for training from scratch.
+In this demo, we choose the PP-LiteSeg model and the optic disc segmentation dataset, and use `train.py` for training from scratch.
 The usage of `train.py` can be found in this [document](../../train/train.md).

 Specifically, run the following instructions in the root directory of PaddleSeg.